franroad/api/DOCUMENTATION.md

 ### Code for the login

  * We are adding the Response Object as is the tool that allows us to return cookies, headers (working with Token stuff)

+ADD CODE SAMPLE HERE

+### Creating the token
+- Once we have defined the code logic for the tokne creaiton in the previous step we need to generate the token , we need to install the following:
+  ``pip install pyjwt`` or ``python-jose[cryptography]``